 Mark is not currently taking new consulting clients.
-He is currently helping to launch a grow a new non-profit called RootedGood that supports churches and social entrepreneurs with tools, training, and experiences.
-If you are looking for assistance you may find RootedGood's tools for congregational strategic planning in the age of COVID-19, community mapping, imagination building, and more, useful for your organization.
-Mark is also finishing a book about social enterprise and impact investing being published by Eerdmans Publishing in spring 2021 called, "We Aren't Broke: Uncovering Hidden Resources for Mission and Ministry."
+He is helping to launch a new non-profit called RootedGood that helps churches and social entrepreneurs move from seed to solution with tools, training, and experiences.
+If you are looking for assistance you may find RootedGood's resources helpful for your organization.

 Consulting and coaching services